 - Longer battery life and louder speakers

 If you plan to leave the laptop on a desk in an office, you’d certainly choose a larger MacBook Pro.
-But the space and weight savings on the road provide real value.
+But space and weight savings on the road provide real value.
 And it’s not just a little smaller; it really feels more like an iPad than a laptop, but with the full functionality of a laptop.

 At this moment, I’m more than happy with the 11 inch MacBook Air.
-Todd has stuck with his 13 inch MacBook Pro because we works with more apps at a time and carries fewer clothes (so our packs are about equal).
+Todd has stuck with his 13 inch MacBook Pro because we work with more apps at a time and carries fewer clothes (so our packs are about equal).
 However, he said he’d buy the MacBook Air in a heartbeat if it had an illuminated keyboard.

 For most people, I think the 11 inch MacBook Air is the best travel laptop on the market.
-If you’re a much heavier user, then it makes sense to go for the MacBook Pro, but once you hold the 11 inch in your hands, it’s hard to turn back.
+If you’re a much heavier user, then it makes sense to go for the MacBook Pro, but once you hold the 11 inches in your hands, it’s hard to turn back.